 Certainly “using writing, making writing, and partly overcoming writing itself is an urgent issue in our contemporary times” (Fabiola Naldi), and once again Luca Barcellona positions himself as one of the most interesting artists on the international calligraphy scene, who indeed each time seems to push the boundary of the discipline a little further, trespassing, through an expressive metamorphosis, into contemporary art.

-NOTE TO COLLECTORS A limited edition boxed set will be released in Fall, which will contain, in addition to the volume, 3 posters and the vinyl LP with Dj Craim’s specially reissued soundtrack.
+The special edition boxed contains, in addition to the volume, three 30 × 60 cm posters and the vinyl LP with Dj Craim’s specially reissued soundtrack.
+Issued in 100 copies, it is available only on our website.

 Texts by Fabiola Naldi and Luca Barcellona Soundtrack by Dj Craim Book design by Bunker